 Moving away from a payment processor puts portability to the test.
 For example, you face the risk of losing a significant percentage of clients if you use PayPal.
 And does not allow you to migrate client credit card information, which makes your migration efforts much more difficult.
 On the other hand, Stripe enables a risk-free transfer to any PCI-compliant platform with no data portability constraints.

 Payment Processor API

 Stripe’s API is one of the best in the payment processing industry.
 In order to stay competitive, the PayPal API recently acquired some elements from Stripe’s API.
 Stripe’s API has a user-friendly UI, excellent documentation, and general simplicity of usage.
 The great thing is that Stripe provides libraries in all major programming languages, including PHP, Python, Java, and C#, so users don’t have to change their development infrastructure to use the API.
-In addition, Laravel Stripe payments are usually not processed on the store’s servers.
+Additionally, Laravel Stripe payments are not typically processed on the store’s servers.

 Transaction and Service Charges

 PayPal charges a 2.9 percent + 30 percent fee for each successful transaction.
 It also deducts several other expenses that contribute to the overall cost of conducting business.

 On the other hand, Stripe charges a minimal cost of 2.9 percent + 30 cents for every successful transaction if the total store turnover is less than $1 million.
 While the rate varies per country, there are no significant disparities.